 Creating maps to the specifications of the end-user irrespective of the original data.

 Some of the topics listed above are considered in the Using R for Digital Soil Mapping Book.
 This book provides an entry point to going about DSM.
 It is largely focused on the doing, rather than the theory and semantics.
 You will also learn how to go about things using the R scripting language too.
+Materials and code from this book can be found here

 The Soil Security Laboratory at the University of Sydney offer courses and training materials in Digital soil mapping.
 Many of the topics described above are part of the curriculum.
 This course is delivered using free and open source tools.
 Make an email enquiry to find out more.